 Schedule your Consultation Today!

-If you think that Fraxel may be a good choice for your skin problems, don’t hesitate to give MI Skin Dermatology Center in Washington DC a call!
-For more information and to schedule your consultation, contact us at (202) 817-2249 today!
+If you think that Fraxel may be a good choice for your skin problems, don’t hesitate to give MI Skin Dermatology Center a call!
+Contact us at (202) 817-2249 today or use our online form to schedule your visit.

 Next, read about eMatrix Laser.